-As reviewed in the introduction of part I of this series of papers, density currents generated by precipitation-driven downdrafts are recognized as a key feature of moist convection.
+As reviewed in the introduction of the first part of this series of papers (Grandpeix and Lafore 2010, hereafter Part I), density currents generated by precipitation-driven downdrafts are recognized as a key feature of moist convection.
 The density currents inhibit convection in the zone where they spread (cold pool) but allow new convection to be triggered on their leading edges.
-This phenomenon is present in a variety of convective systems including individual thunderstorms and organized convection, propagating and non-propagating convection (e.g. Gaynor and Mandics, 1978).
-The density currents impact the life cycle of the convective activity: triggering, duration, and diurnal cycle (e.g. Piriou et al., 2007; Rio et al. 2009), and can affect its organization and the propagation of the convective systems.
-By modifying the boundary layer conditions, they also affect surface fluxes and Earth-atmosphere energy exchanges (e.g. Young et al. 1995).
+This phenomenon is present in a variety of convective systems including individual thunderstorms, organized convection, and propagating and nonpropagating convection (e.g., Gaynor and Mandics 1978).
+The density currents impact the life cycle of the convective activity-triggering, duration, and diurnal cycle (e.g., Piriou et al. 2007; Rio et al.

+2009)-and can affect its organization and the propagation of the convective systems.
+By modifying the boundary layer conditions, they also affect surface fluxes and earthatmosphere energy exchanges (e.g., Young et al. 1995).

-For General Circulation Models (GCM), such a salient footprint of convection, hereafter called a wake, is an important subgrid feature whose inclusion in parameterizations should be beneficial.
-To our knowledge the Qian et al. (1998) (hereafter QYF) scheme is the only previous attempt to represent convective wakes in GCMs.
+For general circulation models (GCMs), such a salient footprint of convection, hereafter called a wake, is an important subgrid-scale feature whose inclusion in parameterizations should be beneficial.
+To our knowledge, the Qian scheme (Qian et al. 1998; Rozbicki et al. 1999) is the only previous attempt to represent convective wakes in GCMs.